Watery Diarrhea - Not Always Due to Food Poisoning

 What is Fat Malabsorption?

 EPI may also present with fat maldigestion, a condition known as steatorrhea.
-In steatorrhea, there are very foul smelling, pale and bulky stools that float on water in the toilet pan and is due to excess gas and undigested fat seen as oil droplets in the stools.
-In EPI induced steatorrhea, there may be an oily material leakage from the anal opening and there may also be mild to moderate levels of fecal incontinence (loss of control on feces).
-A lot of patients present with this oily leakage and fecal incontinence problems and they do not even know that they may be having a problem of exocrine pancreatic insufficiency induced steatorrhea.
+In steatorrhea, very foul-smelling, pale, and bulky stools float on water in the toilet pan and are due to excess gas and undigested fat seen as oil droplets in the stools.
+In EPI-induced steatorrhea, there may be an oily material leakage from the anal opening and there may also be mild to moderate levels of fecal incontinence (loss of control of feces).
+A lot of patients present with this oily leakage and fecal incontinence problems and they do not even know that they may be having a problem with exocrine pancreatic insufficiency-induced steatorrhea.

 What Are the Side Effects of EPI?